altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 "K::Come on."
 *Felix groaned*
-~The two walked onwards in silence back to the alley~ *Kent inspected the gutter*
+~The two walked onwards in silence back to the alley~ ~When they arrived the scene was as they had left it~ ~People walked down the street not even looking~ "K::Keep an eye out"
+*Kent pointed to the alley door*
+*Felix looked all around before watching the door* *Kent inspected the gutter*
 "K::It was right here."
 *Kent scoured the area*